Hawaiian Vaccinium: Vaccinium calycinum

-The defining characteristic unique to Vaccinium calycinum is perhaps its deciduousness, but the degree of this character is relatively weak: plants are found without leaves for 1-3 weeks from October to February.
+The defining characteristic unique to V. calycinum is perhaps its deciduousness, but the degree of this character is relatively weak: plants are found without leaves for 1–3 weeks from October to February.
 Vaccinium calycinum can bloom 9 months after germination, the fastest maturity rate out of the three species.

-As in Vaccinium dentatum, some morphological characters that define Vaccinium calycinum (red berries, serrate leaf margins), can also be found on variations of Vaccinium reticulatum, so care must be taken in distinguishing between these species.
-The designated distinguishing character is again the calyx, which in Vaccinium calycinum is foliaceous and overlapping in bud and 2–3 mm wide at base, longer than the tube at antithesis.
+As in Vaccinium dentatum, some morphological characters that define Vaccinium calycinum (red berries, serrate leaf margins), can also be found on variations of V. reticulatum, so care must be taken in distinguishing between these species.
+The designated distinguishing character is again the calyx, which in V. calycinum is foliaceous and overlapping in bud and 2–3 mm wide at base, longer than the tube at antithesis.

+Uses

+The berries of V. calycinum are edible but of little flavor.